santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ### -Force

-Replaces an existing Zip file with a new one.
+Overwrites the destination archive if exists otherwise it creates a new one.
+All Zip entries are lost.

-All Zip contents will be lost.
+> __NOTE:__ If `-Force` and `-Update` are used together this cmdlet will add or update entries.

 ```yaml
 Type: SwitchParameter